 Bring the broth to a boil, turn off the heat and add tea bags.
 Allow to steep for 10 minutes, and discard tea bags.

 Place chicken into the pot and bring to a boil again, then turn down to a low simmer for 40 minutes.

 Check the chicken is thoroughly cooked by removing a piece and slicing through the middle (you should not see any pink colour in the middle).

 Add the remaining ingredients and continue to simmer for 15-20 minutes and serve.

 The latter fish and flax are high sources of omega-3 fatty acids.
-Cruciferous vegetables such as Broccoli, Cauliflower, Cabbage, Kale and Brussels Sprouts are excellent detoxifiers that help elimination of toxic compounds, thereby reducing the risk for internal inflammation.
+Cruciferous vegetables such as Broccoli, Cauliflower, Cabbage, Kale, and Brussels Sprouts are excellent detoxifiers that help eliminate of toxic compounds, thereby reducing the risk for internal inflammation.